flaccid/j2xrp/README.md

 # j2xrp

-A reverse proxy that converts a JSON request to an XML request
+A reverse proxy that converts a JSON request to an XML request.

 We host an instance of this application on https://j2xrp.herokuapp.com/.